anader123/compound-channels/README.md

 ![](src/Images/closeComp.png)

 ### Borrowing Asset to Fund a Channel
-_Sender borrows DAI from Compound to fund the channel against Ether._
+_Sender borrows DAI from Compound to fund the channel against their Ether._

 ![](src/Images/borrowFunds.png)

 ### Closing a Channel and Repaying Debt
-_Recipient closes the channel and withdraws their alloted amount and the sender is returned the remaining amount as well as the interest accrued.
-They the sender is able to repay their debt to Compound to withdaw their original deposit._
+_Recipient closes the channel and withdraws their alloted amount and the sender is returned the remaining amount plus the interest accrued.
+The sender is able to repay their debt to Compound at anytime and withdaw the asset they borrow against.
+Note that the sender is better off because they borrowed the Eth to fund the DAI channel since the market price for Eth went from 1ETH = 100DAI to 1ETH = 200DAI._

 ![](src/Images/closeBorrow.png)